banderasjuan/Oilygiant/README.md

 - **Risk Management**: Advanced statistical methods for uncertainty quantification
 - **Industry Expertise**: Deep understanding of capital-intensive operations
 - **Executive Communication**: Translating complex analytics into actionable insights

-This combination of technical expertise and industry knowledge is essential for senior roles in:
-- Strategic planning and business development
-- Risk management and investment analysis
-- Corporate development and M&A
-- Executive advisory and consulting